 Any non-text image, such as photos, pictures, line art, figures, or graphics solve the issues caused by changing the font size.
 But they create another problem.
 Their size is fixed, so if they are too small on a certain device, they cannot be enlarged.
 This makes their inclusion more frustrating than helpful.
 5 things that are difficult to do in an e-book.
 Click To Tweet

-Fixed Formatting: The PDF version of A Faith Manifesto, for example, contains special formatting to give readers a unique reading experience.
+The PDF version of my book How Big Is Your Tent?, for example, contains special formatting to give readers a unique reading experience.
 Some text is left justified, other lines are centered, and, some words are to the far right.
 Other times, successive lines each contain one additional indent to present a staggered appearance.
 Also, by design, certain concepts are self-contained on one page.
 None of these formatting decisions can be retained in an e-book, as adjusting the font size messes up all of these layout choices.

-Color or Not: E-books with color may disappoint readers using monochrome devices.
+E-books with color may disappoint readers using monochrome devices.
 Conversely, e-books in black and white will limit the experience of readers with color devices.
-This is a conundrum for e-book publishers.
+These e-book challenges are a conundrum for e-book publishers.

 What else is difficult to do in an e-book?